 While snoring is a common issue for many individuals, it could also indicate another serious health complication.
-At Korte Family Dentistry, we’re happy to offer you solutions for snoring prevention in Lincoln, NE, if you’re dealing with chronic snoring.
+At Korte Family Dentistry, we’re happy to offer you solutions for snoring prevention.

 For many individuals, being able to obtain restorative sleep for the first time in a long time can really change their life.
 We have heard from numerous thankful partners who are no longer having to deal with being kept awake because of the snorer next to them.

 Before diving into snoring prevention, we’ll first discuss what could cause snoring in the first place.
 Knowing the cause can help our dentist in Lincoln, NE, decide on the best treatment option for you.

 Snoring can be caused by a multitude of factors, ranging from being overweight to having allergies or sleep apnea.

 Snoring is a common symptom of sleep apnea, which is a condition in which your sleeping is repeatedly and briefly interrupted, sometimes hundreds of times per night.
 Sleep apnea can range from mild to severe.

 When you’re sleeping, your soft tissues and muscles in your mouth and throat relax automatically.
 Your tongue and lower jaw drop back, which blocks the airway opening.
 This can result in air flowing faster through your airway when you’re breathing.
 The increased velocity can cause the soft tissues in your throat and mouth to vibrate, which presents itself into that familiar sound of snoring.

 When sleep apnea is severe, the upper airway collapses so completely, your lungs might not be receiving oxygen for seconds up to a minute or more.
 Your body responds to this oxygen deprivation by triggering an internal alarm that wakes you partially.
 You then struggle with loud gasps for air that could last several seconds until you go back to sleep and begin the cycle all over again.